kubeshop/tracetest/docs/docs/index.md

 - End-to-end tests
 - Integration tests

-## What makes Tracetest special?
+## What Makes Tracetest Special?

 Tracetest can be compared with Cypress or Selenium; however Tracetest is fundamentally different.

 Cypress and Selenium are constrained by using the browser for testing.
-Tracetest bypasses this entirely by using your existing OpenTelemetry instrumentation and trace data to run tests and assertions against traces in every step of a reqest transaction.
+Tracetest bypasses this entirely by using your existing OpenTelemetry instrumentation and trace data to run tests and assertions against traces in every step of a request transaction.

 Move on to the [Quick Start](./getting-started/installation.md) to hit the ground running!